DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-For the second task, we need to connect to the routers and get the name and out-of-band interface address.
+For the second task, you need to connect to the routers and get the name and out-of-band interface address.

 ```bash